dymodi/dymodi.github.io/Blog/Industry/Industrial-Considerations.md

 # Industrial Considerations

-When we implement a system in industry, there are some additional considerations, compared to in-lab research design.
-It is important to keep this considerations in mind when we want to transfer a academic work into industry.
+When we implement a system in the industry, there are some additional considerations, compared to in-lab research design.
+It is important to keep these considerations in mind when we want to transfer academic work into the industry.

-There are many studies on evaluating a system, I summarize some aspects based on my experience in industry.
+There are many studies on evaluating a system, I summarize some aspects based on my experience in the industry.

 ## System and Hardware